Lia Wälti

-Lia Joëlle Wälti (/de-CH/; born 19 April 1993) is a Swiss professional footballer who plays as a midfielder for Serie A club Juventus and captains the Switzerland national team.
+Lia Joëlle Wälti (/de-CH/; born 19 April 1993) is a Swiss professional footballer who plays as a midfielder for Women's Super League club Brighton & Hove Albion and captains the Switzerland national team.
 Before signing for Arsenal in July 2018, she played for Nationalliga A club YB Frauen from 2009 until 2013 and for Bundesliga club Turbine Potsdam from 2013 until 2018.

 She has been a member of the Switzerland national team since August 2011.
 As an Under-19 international she played the 2009 U-19 European Championship and the 2010 U-20 World Cup.
 In 2025, she captained Switzerland to their home European Championship, where they reached the quarter-finals.

+In March 2026, Wälti co-founded the company WNXT Agency, a sports marketing agency specifically for female athletes.

 Club career

 Early career

 In her childhood, Wälti played ice hockey as well as football.
 In 2002, at the age of 8, she started playing for FC Langnau, a boys football team coached by her father.
 In 2007 she was admitted to the Huttwill Training Centre and, half a year later, she joined Team Bern West.
 In 2009 she moved to BSC Young Boys, where she played for a year in the U16 boys' team.